 Solar Energy Systems

 There are different types of solar energy systems.
-When thinking of solar power, most people think of the solar panels often seen on rooftops that generate electricity (photovoltaic solar panels).
+When thinking of solar power, most people think of solar panels often seen on rooftops.
+They simply generate electricity (photovoltaic solar panels).

-There are also solar panel systems that use heat absorption properties to heat water, providing hot water for homes or even for heating swimming pools.
+There are also solar panel systems that use heat absorption properties to heat water.
+Hot water for homes or even for heating swimming pools.

-In the desert southwest, large solar electric power generating systems have recently been built that direct the sun’s energy using a huge bank of mirrors, creating a powerful solar beam that focuses on to a boiler that produces steam, which in turn spins a turbine that generates electricity.
+In the desert southwest, large solar electric power generating systems have been built that direct the sun’s energy using a huge bank of mirrors.
+Together they create a powerful solar beam that focuses light onto a boiler that produces steam.
+In turn the steam spins a turbine that generates electricity.